 Your class time, as a medical technology major, will be split between lecture and practical, hands on experience in clinical laboratory training.
 Depending upon your program and career goals, it is likely you will choose a study specialization and near the end of your program you may undergo an internship of some sort.
 Courses you can expect to take include:

-Completing a major in medical technology is a great way to springboard into a whole host of medically-centered careers in areas as diverse as instrument development and manufacturing, medical technology sales, scientific writing and lab management.
+Completing getting a medical technology degree is a great way to springboard into a whole host of medically-centered careers in areas as diverse as instrument development and manufacturing, medical technology sales, scientific writing and lab management.
 The projected growth rate for jobs in this field is about 15% over the next decade, which is twice the national average!
 Some of the more common careers associated with this degree range from:

 By Amber Gragert